 Today in baseball history:

-- 1945 - Tavern owner “Billy Goat” Sianis buys a box seat for his goat for Game Four of the World Series and the pair is told to leave before the game ends, angering the owner.
+- 1945 - A goat and its owner make an appearance at Wrigley Field for Game 4 of the World Series.
+The pair is told to leave before the game ends, angering the owner.
 The Chicago Cubs lose to the Detroit Tigers, 4-1.
 Detroit will go on to win the Series in seven games and the Cubs won’t win another National League championship for the rest of the 20th century.
 A belief that the Cubs were cursed by the goat will eventually develop.
-(1,2)

 - 1984 - Steve Garvey’s two-run home run in the bottom of the ninth inning of Game Four gives San Diego a 7-5 win over Chicago and evens the NLCS.
 (1)

 - 2007 - The Arizona Diamondbacks complete a three-game sweep of the Chicago Cubs in the NLDS with a 5 - 1 victory in Wrigley Field.
 Chris Young hits the first pitch of the game for a home run and Livan Hernandez picks up the win.
 (2)